dat-ecosystem-archive/docs/README.md

 1. Clone Repository
 2. `npm install`
 3. `npm run build:local` to build the docs for local viewing
-4. `npm runs start` to view the docs in browser
+4. `npm run start` to view the docs in browser

 ### Updating & Deploying Docs